Two months ago, the Sumos were sitting around having tacos and whiskey (typical lunch here), and a question came up:

 Over 350,000 sites have Sumo installed, but very few have reached this traffic tipping point.
 Maybe you’re still working to hit that 10,000 mark.

-To help you get there, I want to show the strategy I’ve used to grow blog traffic to my personal site, nateliason.com, to 50,000+ visits a month:
+To help you get there, I want to show you how to grow blog traffic by sharing the strategy I used to increase traffic to my personal site, nateliason.com, to 50,000+ visits a month:

 And I’m going to show how my site’s traffic increased steadily over the course of December, despite publishing only one article and not emailing my list: